EvaMakri/lifestylefactors-annotation-docs/entities.md

 ## General guidelines

 * Annotations should be made according to the annotator’s best understanding of the __author’s intended meaning in context__.
+In context in this case is the entire abstract that the annotator has to annotate each time.
 The attribute "LSF out of context" has been added for cases where the annotators judge that a term can appear as an LSF in text, but the intended meaning in context is not that of a Lifestyle factor.

 * For a __Lifestyle_factor__ the following attributes can be selected (None of them, only one, or more if applicable)
   * Beauty and Cleaning